 How does Asian handicap work?

-Example: In a match between Tottenham and Crystal Palace, the odds are set at 3/10 for Tottenham to win, 51/10 for a draw and 10/1 for Crystal Palace.
-Tottenham are clear favourites and you think they will win comfortably.
-Asian Handicap betting makes it possible to raise the odds of a Tottenham win and instead bet on “Tottenham -2”, at the odds of 29/20.
-In this scenario, you win the game if Tottenham wins with at least three goals.
-It’s a push if they win by two goals, and you will get your money back.
-If bet on +2 Asian Handicap for Crystal Palace, you lose your bet if they lose by three or more goals.
-If they lose by two goals, you’ll get your money back and if they lose with a maximum of one goal, you’ll win your bet.
+In a match between Tottenham and Crystal Palace, the odds are set at 1.30 for Tottenham to win, 5.50 for a draw and 9.00 for Crystal Palace.
+Tottenham are clear favourites and you’d think they will win comfortably.
+Asian Handicap betting makes it possible to raise the odds of a Tottenham win.
+You could instead bet on ‘Tottenham -1’, at odds of 1.80.
+In this scenario, you win the bet if Tottenham win with at least two goals.
+And you will lose it if they draw or lose.
+But crucially, if Tottenham win by 1 goal then you get your stake back.

 Half lines differ from full lines as they hold values that end with .5 and range between +/- 0.5, 1.5, 2.5 and so on.

 If you bet on +1.5, the team starts with a 1.5 goal lead.
-You win if the team you bet on either wins, there’s a draw, or they lose with a maximum of one goal.
-If the team loses with two or more goals, you’ll lose your bet.
+You win if the team you bet on either wins, there’s a draw, or they lose by a maximum of one goal.
+If the team loses by two or more goals, you’ll lose your bet.
 Asian Handicap betting with negative half lines give you the same situations but the other way around.